-A car accident can be a very traumatic and stressful event in your life.
-A lot is happening and running through your mind, but you need to be sure to follow some of these necessary steps to protect both yourself and your car.
+A car accident can be a very traumatic and stressful event in your life, especially if the other person involved flees the scene.
+Unfortunately, this happens more than you might realize.
+It’s important to keep calm and follow these necessary steps to protect both yourself and your car.

-Whether you cause an auto accident or are the victim of one, the first rule is to stay on the scene in a safe location.
+Whether you cause a car accident or are the victim of one, the first rule is to stay on the scene in a safe location.
 Neglecting to pull over your vehicle and exchange information after a crash can mean fines, loss of license and even jail time.

-You can help avoid those consequences by stopping and remaining at the scene in a location where it is safe from traffic.
+You can help avoid those consequences by stopping and remaining at the scene in a location that is safe from traffic.
 When you are on the receiving end of a hit-and-run accident, here’s what you should do.

-If the driver that struck your car leaves the scene, gather as much information as you can to relay to police.
-This info can help police locate the other driver and ensure you don’t get stuck paying for damages.
-The essentials:
+If the driver that struck your car leaves the scene, gather as much information as you can to relay to the police.
+This information can help police locate the other driver and ensure you don’t get stuck paying for damages.

 Call the police as soon as possible and file an accident report.
 Give them the following information:

 Your insurance company will begin the claims process.
-Depending upon your insurance coverage, they can help with towing and finding a rental car.
-If you can identify the driver that hit you and they’re insured, you can likely get their car insurance information from your insurance company and file a claim with the other driver’s company.
+Depending upon your insurance coverage, they could help with towing and finding a rental car.
+If you can identify the driver that hit you and they’re insured, you can probably get their car insurance information from your insurance company and file a claim with the other driver’s insurance carrier.

-In a hit-and-run accident scenario, having the minimum car insurance coverage may not offer the protection you need.
+In a hit-and-run accident scenario, having the minimum car insurance coverage might not offer the protection you need.
 To avoid being held financially responsible for potential costs, consider an uninsured motorist insurance policy.
-This coverage may protect you against drivers who don’t have liability insurance or the money to pay for injuries and damages they cause.
+This coverage could protect you against drivers who don’t have liability insurance or the money to pay for injuries and damages that were incurred.